tjvr/website/pages/tech.md

 ---

-<h1 class=page-title>Technical Activities</h1>
+<h1 class="page-title">Technical Activities</h1>

-<p>Here’s everything you can try on LiveWires.</p>
+Here's everything you can try on LiveWires.

-<p>We’ll teach you everything you need, and you’ll take home what you make to show off.</p>
+We'll teach you everything you need, and you'll take home what you make to show off.

-<p>You’ll have time for two or three different activities.
-This page should help you choose!</p>
+You'll have time for two or three different activities.
+This page should help you choose!

 <ul class="compact-links">
   <li><a href="#coding">Coding</a></li>